con/open-brain-consent/docs/source/README.rst

 the box" solution addressing aforementioned human research participants concerns and consisting of

-- widely acceptable consent forms (with various translations) allowing deposition of anonymized data to public data archives
+- widely acceptable consent form templates (with various translations) allowing deposition of pseudonymised data to public data archives

+- a template data user agreement (if your repository allows DUA instead of a licence)

 - collection of tools/pipelines to help anonymization of neuroimaging data making it ready for sharing

+You can read a summary of this work in our post-print: `The Open Brain Consent: Informing research participants and obtaining consent to share brain imaging data <https://psyarxiv.com/f6mnp/>`_

 Sample Consent Forms
 ====================